How to Apply for Social Security Retirement Benefits

 Most states supplement the federal SSI payment with payments of their own.
 Some of these states have the federal government administer their supplemental payment programs and other states administer the supplements themselves.
 If your state manages its own supplements, you may have to apply for the supplement at your local county social welfare office.
-For a listing of states that manage their own supplements, click here (and scroll to page 7).
+Check out a listing of states that manage their own supplements.

 Local Elder Law Attorneys in Your City